nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Ground truth classification labels are read from the `morpheus/data/labels_phishing.txt` file included in Morpheus.

-Now that our config object is populated, we move on to the pipeline itself.
+Now that our configuration object is populated, we move on to the pipeline itself.
 We will be using the same input file from the previous example.

 Next, we will add our custom recipient features stage to the pipeline.
 We imported both implementations of the stage, allowing us to add the appropriate one based on the `use_stage_function` value provided by the command-line.